Cwantic/Documentation/Python/design.md

 ## 1. Goal

-The goal of this kind of script is to create functions that doesn't exists in the application.
+The goal of this kind of script is to create functions that doesn't exist in the application.

 User can create his own **commands** to "interact" with the model and especially with the **selection** object.